remedyhealth/contentpull/README.md

 If you are viewing this README online, refer to our [wiki](https://github.com/remedyhealth/contentpull/wiki).

-If you have cloned or downloaded this repo, please refer to the generated JSDOC articles (`npm run build-doc`).
+If you have cloned or downloaded this repo, please refer to the generated JSDOC articles (`npm run doc`).

 ### LICENSE